fri-datascience/course_ids/docs/handbook/03-Dynamic_reports_and_reproducibility.md

 ### Preregistration - the future standard

 As we already discussed above, reproduciblity is concerned only with the completeness and unambiguity of the description of the study.
 All studies should be reproducible, but we expect that some studies will not replicate.
-Some due to the inherent risk of statistical procedures, some due to researchers' mistakes and some due to accidental or deliberate manipulation of the *researcher's degrees of freedom* or *data dredging*.
+Some due to the inherent risk of statistical procedures, some due to researchers' mistakes and some due to accidental or deliberate manipulation of the [researcher's degrees of freedom](https://en.wikipedia.org/wiki/Researcher_degrees_of_freedom) or [data dredging](https://en.wikipedia.org/wiki/Data_dredging).
 These refer to the choices that we make during a study (some of which should strictly be made before the study).
 For example:

 * the researcher chooses the method or statistical test that confirms the desired hypothesis,
 * the researcher selects the hypotheses only after seeing the data,